 Once this post-processing is done, the output of the final classical NN layer: ${y^{C}_i(\boldsymbol{x_i};W,\boldsymbol{b,\theta}})$, can be provided to the cost function and the optimizer can update the trainable parameters in the quantum circuit as well as the classical NN layers.
-A schematic diagram of the specific hybrid VQC structure employed in this work, along with its classical post-processing layers is shown in FIG. \ref{fig:hybrid_vqc_circuit} for the general case of $n$-qubits.

-In practice, the hybrid VQC was implemented in PennyLane using their \texttt{TorchLayer} class that allows the variational circuit to be treated as a Torch layer, which can then be used in combination with classical NN layers to create hybrid models within Torch's \texttt{Sequential} or \texttt{Module} classes.
-Since the outputs of the variational circuit were expectation values ranging from $-1$ to $1$, the $tanh$ activation function was used in the classical layers.
-The optimizer used was Adam and the learning rate was varied between $0.01$ to $0.001$ for each learning task.

 This type of post-processing not only improves the ability of the VQC to classify linearly non-separable datasets, it also increases the number of trainable parameters significantly without increasing the width or depth of the quantum circuit.
 Thus, this architecture is especially well-suited for the complex task of classifying the local operations' non-linear orbits.